 God is a lover of beauty, and Scripture tells us we are created in His image.
 So it is only natural for us to look at the world with curiosity, wonder, and an eye for beauty.
 It is as if God placed us here, then said, “I have created all of this for you to enjoy, now let Me see what you can do.”
 I think God is inspired by our efforts to mimic His creative efforts.
 It is what some are destined to do.

-From time to time Adventist Society for the Arts (ASA) will sponsor online virtual gallery shows, contests, and publish coffee table books, etc., that can be enjoyed and shared.
+From time to time the Adventist Society for the Arts (ASA) may sponsor online virtual gallery shows, contests, and publish coffee table books, etc., that can be enjoyed and shared by all.

 Questions About ASA